staeter/work-in-progress/dialogue.md

 ### Local First and Fully Distributed

 The app has to function as [local first software](https://www.inkandswitch.com/local-first/) so that it stays up even under heavy network partitioning.

-**Principles**:

-- Keep the primary copy of the data on the local device.
-- Synchronize data across all of the user's devices.
-- Works fine without an Internet connection.
-- Support real-time collaboration.
-- Downloadable from any other user's device.
-- Users can take part in a [cooperative storage cloud](https://en.wikipedia.org/wiki/Cooperative_storage_cloud) for long term storage.
-- Users can take part in cooperative [distributed computing](https://en.wikipedia.org/wiki/Distributed_computing) in order to run algorithms that are too heavy to function locally.

 **Useful Inspirations**: